Imperial Germany

 1914

 The First World War broke out in 1914.
-The German Empire and Austria-Hungary were opposed by the Triple Entente of France, Russia and Great Britain.
+The German Empire and Austria-Hungary fought against the Triple Entente of France, Russia and Great Britain.

 Epochen im Museum